RonanMartin/ronan-martin/README.md

 I am developing my English communication with studies through a DIO course and mobile apps, I have a good reading level, and I hope to be able to speak better in a few months.

-I am interested in working with Software development or as DevOps.
+I am interested in working as DevOps.